 JOB OPENINGS FOR EMERGENCY FIRE FIGHTERS, CAMP HELP & FIRE OVERHEAD

-The Confederated Salish & Kootenai Tribes, Division of Fire is preparing for the 2017 fire season.
-All individuals interested in Employment in an Overhead position, or as a NAC Firefighter or Camp Crew Member, must meet the following Requirements.
+The Confederated Salish & Kootenai Tribes, Division of Fire is preparing for the 2019 fire season.
+All individuals interested in applying to be placed on our Roster for an Emergency Hire (Casual Pay - AD) Firefighter, Camp Crew Member, or Overhead position must meet the following requirements.

 EMERGENCY FIREFIGHTER APPLICATION REQUIREMENTS